maidsafe/sn_browser/README.md

 - `yarn build` compiles all code, but you shouldn't need to use this
 - `yarn build-preload` will need to be run whenever you change the `preload.js` file for changes to show up in the browser.

+### Release

+`yarn bump` is available for automatically updating versions and generating a changelog update based upon conventional-commits.

 ### Redux

 The core is built around redux for simple state management allowing for easy